 Accommodation Mitchell - Berkeley Lodge Motor Inn

-Berkeley Lodge Motor Inn is Mitchells’ only 3 ½ star rated motel and is the highest rated accommodation in the town and conveniently located on the Warrego Highway in Mitchell.
+Berkeley Lodge Motor Inn is Mitchells’ only self rated 3 ½ star motel and is the highest rated accommodation in the town and conveniently located on the Warrego Highway in Mitchell.
 We offer a combination of 27 ground floor units all non-smoking together with our fully Licensed Restaurant, Bar, Conference, Function Facilities and with a swimming pool making Berkeley Lodge Motor Inn a popular place to stay for the weary travellers and Corporate Clients.

 We offer a wide range of accommodation including Single, Twin Share, Family, Disable and Interconnecting Rooms all with tea and coffee making facilities.

 We also have a room capable of accommodating up to 6 persons and cots are available for our little guests.

 Mitchell, principal town of the Maranoa Shire, is situated on the Warrego Highway 562 kilometres west of Brisbane.
 The town is situated on the banks of the Maranoa River, which rises in the scenic Carnarvon Range and flows south to join the Balonne River.

 The town lies on a plain at an elevation of 336m and has a sub-tropical climate with an average yearly rainfall of 525mm.
 Despite its low average rainfall, water is not scarce as the town is situated on the Great Artesian Basin and enormous quantities of naturally hot bore water can be pumped by its bores.

 Mitchell could be described as the commercial centre of a rural shire of 27,793 sq. kms, the economy relying on chief primary products such as cattle, sheep, cypress pine milling and quarry with a small amount of crop grown in the eastern fringe of the Shire.
 The town population is 1,100 encompassed in the Shire population of 2,100.